$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-Hence, because we also have an empty shift at the bottom (note that we usually do not perform the last steps at the top to re-order to a lowest weight since the corresponding weight modules are isomorphic anyway.
-The same is true for the bottom of course, but, due to our convention, we need the extra nodes such that the placement works in the way we stated it above.
-But empty shifts never do anything interesting), we have $F_3F_3F_1F_1F_2^{(2)}$ for $w$.
-Recall that we have a shift of residues given by the number of $2$'s at the bottom.
-From the algorithm in Definition~\ref{defn-evaluation} we get the four $2$-multitableaux
+Hence, because we also have an empty shift at the bottom, we get $F_3F_3F_1F_1F_2^{(2)}$ for $w$.
+Recall that we have a shift of residues given by the number of twos at the bottom.
+We get the four $2$-multitableaux